Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-\paragraph{Key research goals with some suggested strategies} Whilst research on value aggregation and agreements is beginning to emerge, many challenges remain.
-As with the value identification and representation challenge, the novelty and challenge here will be to focus on value relations, value semantics (specified through property nodes), and value importance, which are necessary for deliberating and reasoning over values.
+\paragraph{Key research goals with some suggested strategies} Whilst research on value aggregation and agreements is emerging, challenges remain (as illustrated above).
+As with the challenge of value identification and representation, the focus will be on novel value aspects, such as value relations, value semantics, and value importance, which are necessary for enabling automated deliberation and reasoning over values.

-The identified key research goals with associated strategies are presented next.
+The identified key research goals, along with their associated strategies, are presented next.

-\begin{enumerate} \item Developing value aggregation mechanisms based on computational social choice.
-These mechanisms must consider the value relations, semantics, and importance of the collective.
-In other words, complex aggregation mechanisms are needed, advancing the work of Lera-Leri et al.~\cite{Lera-LeriBSLR22}, not only to aggregate the value importance of individual value concepts but to aggregate entire value taxonomies.
+\begin{enumerate} \item \emph{Developing value aggregation mechanisms grounded in computational social choice.} These mechanisms must consider the value relations, semantics, and importance of the collective.
+In other words, complex aggregation mechanisms are needed, advancing the work of Lera-Leri et al.~\cite{Lera-LeriBSLR22}, not only to aggregate the value importance of individual value concepts but to aggregate entire value taxonomies and value systems, including structural features like inter-value relations and property-based semantics.
+Research is needed to explore various aggregation rules, such as distance-based approaches (e.g., \cite{BrandtConitzerEtAlCOMSOC2016} for an overview including the Kemeny-Young distance-based rule) or methods tailored for aggregating structured information like those in judgment aggregation \cite{List2012JudgmentAggregation, GrossiPigozzi2014JAIntro}.
+The focus will be on how these rules handle the rich information in value taxonomies.
+However, foundational results like Arrow's Impossibility Theorem~\cite{arrow1963social}, Sen's Liberal Paradox~\cite{sen1970collective}, and List and Pettit's judgment aggregation impossibility~\cite{list2002aggregating} highlight deep challenges in this space: no aggregation mechanism can satisfy all desirable properties.
+Future work should explicitly address these limitations by identifying acceptable trade-offs or relaxing constraints (e.g., independence or unanimity).

-\item Developing value agreement mechanisms based on agreement technologies~\cite{AT2013}.
-As an alternative to aggregation mechanisms that compute the value system of a collective, agreement technologies that use mechanisms such as argumentation~\cite{rahwan2014argumentation} and negotiation~\cite{lopes2008negotiation} can be used to support the constituent individual's reaching an agreement on the adopted value system of a proposed collective by deliberating over the relations, semantics and importance of values.
-The objective is to collectively agree on the value taxonomy that \emph{best} represents the collective as a whole. \end{enumerate}
+\item \emph{Developing value agreement mechanisms based on agreement technologies.} As an alternative to aggregation, agreement mechanisms~\cite{AT2013} such as argumentation~\cite{rahwan2014argumentation} and negotiation~\cite{lopes2008negotiation} may help stakeholders establish a shared value system that is acceptable to all involved, even if it is not ideal.
+This includes debating the inclusion of specific value concepts, their relations, their semantic interpretations (property nodes), and their relative importance.
+The objective is to collectively agree on the value taxonomy that \emph{best} represents the group as a whole.
+This approach may be especially promising when aggregation fails to satisfy fairness or coherence criteria, or when stakeholders seek procedural legitimacy through deliberation.